-The associate degree program in Interdisciplinary Studies allows students to design a personalized education plan.
+The associate’s degree program in Interdisciplinary Studies allows students to design a personalized education plan.
 Students receive individualized academic advising and a broad educational experience with coursework from a variety of academic disciplines.
-For this reason, the associate degree is an excellent transfer program that can be used towards the successful completion of a Baccalaureate Degree in any field.
+For this reason, the associate degree is an excellent transfer program that can be used towards the successful completion of a baccalaureate degree in any field.
 The program includes general education requirements and an area of concentration.
 The concentration area can be tailored to prepare students for entry into a particular career area or to transfer to another institution.

 The degree in Interdisciplinary Studies can be an excellent foundation for transferring into a baccalaureate program in any field, teaching, social‐services delivery, or the arts.